-It is important that apprentices record their on-the-job training experiences e.g. in a log book, blog, or diary.
+It is important that apprentices record their on-the-job learning experiences e.g. in a log book, blog, or diary as this evidence needs to be checked and signed by the assessor, employer and training provider.

 Non-accredited hours (On-the-job) - 14 hours per 12 months to include: